Academic Catalog

 PHIL 25200 Environmental Ethics (LA)

 A critical examination of various moral problems raised when considering environmental issues.
 Questions regarding the moral status of animals, and the environment as a whole are explored.
 Also taken up are ethical issues raised by global climate change, such as our obligations to future generations, and how to resolve tensions between economic growth and environmental protection.
 These issues and others generate challenging and fundamental questions of moral philosophy: What is the basis of obligation?
 Do animals have rights?
 What does it mean to say something is intrinsically valuable?
 ENVS 25200 and PHIL 25200 are cross-listed courses; students cannot receive credit for both.
-Prerequisites: One liberal arts course.
+Prerequisites: One 3-4 credit liberal arts course.
 (Y)

 Attributes: ABSS, AN2, AN3, HM, LMEL, LSCO, TPJ, TQSF